gyrus/sources-footnotes/README.md

 * `sf_source_title` - Modify the output for a sources's title (passes the formatted title, and the source details array)
 * `sf_date_format` - Modify date formats (passes the formatted date, and the original date string)
 * `sf_footnote` - Modify the markup output for each footnote (passes the footnote)
+* `sf_compiled_source` - Modify the compiled markup output for a source (passes the current output, the source details array, and the format)